-Sachsenhausen in Frankfurt has friendly atmosphere and more than 100 bars serving locally produced cider
+Sachsenhausen has friendly atmosphere and more than 100 bars serving locally produced cider

-FRANKFURT: This is a city with creative cuisine and gourmet kitchens, five-star restaurants and trendy eateries, but in Frankfurt traditional apple wine pubs are the speciality.
-Apfelwein, also known as stöffche or ebbelwei, is a type of cider that has long been considered the signature drink of the Hessen region.
+FRANKFURT: This is a city with creative cuisine and gourmet kitchens, five-star restaurants and trendy eateries.
+That said, in Frankfurt traditional apple wine pubs are the speciality.
+Also known as stöffche or ebbelwei, a type of cider that has long been considered the signature drink of Hessen region.

-In and around Frankfurt in particular, you can find lots of inviting cider houses and beer gardens where apfelwein is served the old-fashioned way in a blue earthenware pitcher called a bembel.
+In and around the city in particular, you can find lots of inviting cider houses and beer gardens where apfelwein is served.
+Normally the old-fashioned way in a blue earthenware pitcher called a bembel.

 Historical tram.
-For a special treat, take a tour through Frankfurt on the Ebbelwei-Express, a sightseeing tram that has been transporting tourists and locals wanting to celebrate ever since 1977 – drink included.
+For a special treat, take a tour through Frankfurt on the Ebbelwei-Express.
+This is a sightseeing tram that has been transporting tourists and locals wanting to celebrate ever since 1977 – drink included.

 With plenty of music and local cider, the party soon gets into full swing.
-In Sachsenhausen, with its friendly atmosphere, narrow cobbled streets and more than 100 traditional bars serving locally produced cider, you’ll quickly make new friends.
-The people of Frankfurt love nothing more than to sit or stand side by side with visitors in the quaint bars and traditional inns of Sachsenhausen’s old quarter.
+Sachsenhausen has friendly atmosphere, cobbled streets and more than 100 traditional bars.
+All serving locally produced cider and you’ll quickly make new friends.
+The people of Frankfurt love nothing more than to sit or stand side by side with visitors.
+Normally in the quaint bars and traditional inns of Sachsenhausen’s old quarter.

 Culinary mile.
-No visit in Frankfurt is complete without a visit to Grosse Bockenheimer Strasse and Kalbächer Grasse, connecting Opera Square with Rathenau Square, referred to as the Fressgass, Frankfurt´s culinary mile.
+No visit to Frankfurt is complete without a visit to Grosse Bockenheimer Strasse.
+Kalbächer Grasse is connecting Opera Square with Rathenau Square, referred to as the Fressgass, Frankfurt´s culinary mile.

 READ our story from the Octoberfest – The World´s largest Beer Party